che-incubator/chectl/CONTRIBUTING.md

 > See more about [clbin](https://clbin.com/)

 ## Package binaries

-For packaging binaries we use https://github.com/oclif/dev-cli.
-It generates packaged for Linux, Windows and MacOS operation systems and puts the result in `dist/channels/stable` directory.
+For packaging binaries, [oclif](https://github.com/oclif/dev-cli) is used.
+It generates packages for Linux, Windows and MacOS operation systems and puts the result in `dist/channels/stable` directory.
 To start packaging just run `Package Binaries` commands from `My Workspace`.
 It will run the following in `/projects/chectl` directory.

 ```bash